 This Honors course offers an intense examination of major historical and contemporary theories in psychology.
-Prerequisites: Exit or exemption from Learning Support Reading, English and Mathematics.
+Prerequisites: Exit or exemption from Learning Support English and Mathematics.

-PSYC 2211 Introduction to Abnormal Psychology 3-0-3
+PSYC 2211 Introduction to Abnormal Psychology

 This course emphasizes behavioral and mental disorders, their distribution, sources, symptoms, life history, and treatment.
-Prerequisites: Exit or exemption from Learning Support Reading and PSYC 1101.
+Prerequisites: PSYC 1101.